camwebb/awk-lib/README.md

 # awk-lib
-Consolidation of AWK functions I use all the time
+Consolidation of AWK functions I use all the time.